Missouri court: Woman in Greitens case must turn over phone

 JEFFERSON CITY, Mo.
-(AP) — The Missouri Supreme Court says a woman who had an extramarital affair with Missouri Gov. Eric Greitens must turn over her cellphone for a forensic investigation.
+(AP) — A woman who had an extramarital affair with Missouri Gov. Eric Greitens must turn over her cellphone for a forensic investigation following a ruling by the Missouri Supreme Court.

-The Kansas City Star reported Saturday that the high court’s decision follows the woman’s request Friday to block an order requiring her phone to be examined by a court-appointed expert.
+The high court’s decision follows the woman’s request Friday to block an order by a state judge overseeing the case that requires her phone to be examined by a court-appointed expert, the Kansas City Star reported Saturday.

-The order came in a criminal case in which Greitens is accused of taking a photo of the woman in a compromising position without her consent.
+The order came in a criminal case in which Greitens is accused of taking a photo of the woman in a compromising position without her consent and threatening to release the photo if she revealed their affair.
 The Republican governor is charged with invasion of privacy.

 The charge stems from a sexual encounter they had at Greitens’ home in 2015, before he was elected governor.
 He has denied criminal wrongdoing.